Rate limits

 Per-tier caps

-Event ingestion caps, per API key, measured as sustained events/second:
+Collector caps, per API key, measured as sustained requests/second:

 Burst allowance